Frequently asked questions for educators and exhibitors

 Will the students be limited to the number of interactions/booths they go to?

 No, there will not be limitations on the number of booths/interactions they have.
+We ask students to visit a minimum of 5 different booths, but they should feel free to visit every booth in their designated time.

 For Exhibitors